knutsoned/bevy_lazy_signals/README.md

 - [x] Define bundles for the signals primitives
 - [x] Support bevy_reflect types out of the box
 - [x] Add async task management for effects
-- [x] Long-running effects (prevent retrigger if still running from last time)
+- [x] Prevent retrigger if task still running from last time
 - [x] Process tasks to run their commands when they are complete
 - [ ] Add React-like factory to API (return getter/setter tuples for signals)
 - [ ] Prevent infinite loops